Generic Name: mebendazole

 Several published studies, including prospective pregnancy registries, case-control, retrospective cohort, and randomized controlled studies, have reported no association between mebendazole use and a potential risk of major birth defects or miscarriage.
 Overall, these studies did not identify a specific pattern or frequency of major birth defects with mebendazole use.
 However, these studies cannot definitely establish the absence of any mebendazole-associated risk because of methodological limitations, including recall bias, confounding factors and, in some cases, small sample size or exclusion of first trimester mebendazole exposures.

 In embryo-fetal developmental toxicity studies in mice dosed on gestation days 6–15, doses of 10 mg/kg/day and higher resulted in decreased body weight gain at 10 and 40 mg/kg/day and a higher mortality rate at 40 mg/kg/day.
-At doses of 10 mg/kg/day (approximately 0.1-fold the MRHD, based on mg/m2) and higher, embryo-fetal resorption increased (100% at 40 mg/kg) and fetal malformations, including skeletal, cranial, and soft tissue anomalies, were present.
-Dosing of hamsters and rabbits did not result in embryotoxicity or teratogenicity at doses up to 40 mg/kg/day (0.6 to 1.6-fold the MRHD, based on mg/m2).
+At doses of 10 mg/kg/day (approximately 0.2-fold the total daily MRHD, based on mg/m2) and higher, embryo-fetal resorption increased (100% at 40 mg/kg) and fetal malformations, including skeletal, cranial, and soft tissue anomalies, were present.
+Dosing of hamsters and rabbits did not result in embryotoxicity or teratogenicity at doses up to 40 mg/kg/day (1.6 to 3.9-fold the total daily MRHD, based on mg/m2).

 In a peri- and post-natal toxicity study in rats, mebendazole did not adversely affect dams or their progeny at 20 mg/kg/day.
-At 40 mg/kg (0.8-fold the MRHD, based on mg/m2), a reduction of the number of live pups was observed and there was no survival at weaning.
+At 40 mg/kg (1.9-fold the total daily MRHD, based on mg/m2), a reduction of the number of live pups was observed and there was no survival at weaning.
 No abnormalities were found on gross and radiographic examination of pups at birth.

-The safety and effectiveness of mebendazole, including Vermox™ CHEWABLE have not been established in pediatric patients less than one year of age.
-Convulsions have been reported with mebendazole use in this age group [see Warnings and Precautions (5.1) and Adverse Reactions (6.2)].
+The safety and effectiveness of Vermox™ 100 mg chewable tablets has not been established in pediatric patients less than two years of age.
+Convulsions have been reported with mebendazole use in children less than one year of age [see Warnings and Precautions (5.1) and Adverse Reactions (6.2)].

 Clinical studies of mebendazole did not include sufficient numbers of subjects aged 65 and older to determine whether they respond differently from younger subjects.